brenda-wanjiku/gallery-/gallery/README.md

 $ git clone https://github.com/brenda-wanjiku/gallery-

 $ cd gallery

+$ You can then run the server with:
+`python3.6 manage.py runserver`

+$ You can make changes to the db with:
+`python3.6 manage.py makemigrations photos`
+`python3.6 manage.py migrate`

 # Creating the virtual environment
 * Use the following commands in your terminal to create virtual environment